Abstract

 The objectives of this study include:

-1. Asses the molecular effect of the anti-cancer drugs, Olaparib and Cisplatin, on:
+Asses the molecular effect of the anti-cancer drugs, Olaparib and Cisplatin on:

 Introduction

-The maintenance of genome integrity is the most important commission in the life of cell or entire organism.
-The integrity on the chromosomal or gene level allows normal functioning and survival.
-Any DNA lesions lead to the cell cycle arrest, followed by either successful DNA repair or mutation-triggered apoptosis.
+The maintenance of genome integrity is the most important commission in the life of a cell or entire organism.
+The integrity of the chromosomal or gene level allows for normal functioning and survival.
+Any DNA lesions lead to cell cycle arrest, followed by either successful DNA repair or mutation-triggered apoptosis.

-However, a specific set of genetic mutations permits to avoid cell cycle arrest and overcome all check points leading to uncontrollable cellular growth and resulting in cancerous transformation.
+However, a specific set of genetic mutations permits the avoidance of cell cycle arrest and overcoming all checkpoints, leading to uncontrollable cellular growth and resulting in cancerous transformation.

-Cancer became a leading life-threatening disease in the modern world.
-According to the GLOBOCAN study, over 14 million new cancer cases and over 8 million cancer related deaths were registered in 2012 worldwide (Ferlay et al., 2015).
-Currently, 27 major types of cancer described.
-Among those, lung cancers account for 1.82 million, breast cancers for 1.67 million and colorectal cancers for 1.36 million of commonly diagnosed cases (Ferlay et al., 2015).
-Lung cancers are the main type of cancers linked to mortality.
-The treatment of breast cancers have advanced in recent year, which allows to significantly extend disease-free survival.
+Cancer has become a leading life-threatening disease in the modern world.
+According to the GLOBOCAN study, over 14 million new cancer cases and over 8 million cancer-related deaths were registered in 2012 worldwide (Ferlay et al., 2015).
+Currently, 27 major types of cancer are described.
+Among those, lung cancers account for 1.82 million, breast cancers for 1.67 million and colorectal cancers for 1.36 million commonly diagnosed cases (Ferlay et al., 2015).
+Lung cancers are the main type of cancer linked to mortality.
+The treatment of breast cancer has advanced in recent years, which allows for significantly extended disease-free survival.

-Continuous cellular stress is a major basis of deteriorating genome integrity, which compromises extracellular environment and cause damage to DNA, RNA and proteins structure and functions (Poljsak & Milisav, 2012).
+Continuous cellular stress is a major basis of deteriorating genome integrity, which compromises the extracellular environment and causes damage to DNA, RNA and protein structure and functions (Poljsak & Milisav, 2012).
 There are many stressors, and different kinds of them infer different cellular responses, impairments and repair mechanisms.
-Most of the stressors are triggering damages to DNA structure.
+Most of the stressors are triggering damage to DNA structure.
 Persistent stress generates mutations and, as a result, increases susceptibility to cancer and ageing (Poljsak & Milisav, 2012).
 Excessive stress-related damage results in the induction of autophagy and apoptosis (Poljsak & Milisav, 2012).

 Type of mutations and DNA repair machinery

-The most dangerous DNA injuries are single- and double-strand breaks of DNA chain.
-They are recognized as main drivers of carcinogenic processes (Aparicio, Baer, & Gautier, 2014).
-Single strand break (SSB), if left unrepaired, can invade the intact double helix, insert single-stranded chain of DNA into it and create a triple helix structure.
-This often results in the formation of DNA double strand break (DSB).
+The most serious DNA injuries are single- and double-strand breaks of the DNA chain.
+They are recognized as the main drivers of carcinogenic processes (Aparicio, Baer, & Gautier, 2014).
+Single-strand break (SSB), if left unrepaired, can invade the intact double helix, insert a single-stranded chain of DNA into it and create a triple helix structure.
+This often results in the formation of DNA double-strand break (DSB).
 As opposed to most of the types of DNA damage that could be repaired with little homology required, DNA strand breaks can be repaired by homologous recombination (HR) without sequence changes only with a large homological DNA stretch used as a template.
 This repair can be performed only at specific cell phase, S phase, when sister chromatids are present and provide that homology.
-At the G1, G2 or G0 cell cycle phases the repair also could be executed but mainly by non-homologous end joining (NHEJ) which does not require extensive homology and is therefore prone to errors (Kelley, Logsdon, & Fishel, 2014).
+At the G1, G2, or G0 cell cycle phases, the repair could also be executed but mainly by non-homologous end joining (NHEJ), which does not require extensive homology and is therefore prone to errors (Kelley, Logsdon, & Fishel, 2014).

-The scheme of DNA repair pathway driven by homologous recombination is shown in Fig. 1.
-As found previously, PARP activation is the earliest response to a single or double strand DNA break.
-The protein PARP facilitates several enzymatic reactions at the site of DNA damage keeping the broken ends together and relaxing the surrounding chromatin, thus making the site available for the repair protein complexes (Yan et al., 2013).
+The scheme of the DNA repair pathway driven by homologous recombination is shown in Fig. 1.
+As found previously, PARP activation is the earliest response to a single or double-strand DNA break.
+The protein PARP facilitates several enzymatic reactions at the site of DNA damage, keeping the broken ends together and relaxing the surrounding chromatin, thus making the site available for the repair of protein complexes (Yan et al., 2013).
 Following PARP activation, the ATM protein is recruited to the site.
 This protein determines which repair pathway will be activated: NHEJ or HR (Aparicio et al., 2014).
-There is not clear understanding about the mechanism of pathway choice.
-However, it is known that HR requires activity of BRCA 1 and 2 proteins (Zhang & Powell, 2005), as well as activity of PCNA (Hasan, Hassa, Imhof, & Hottiger, 2001).
+There is no clear understanding of the mechanism of pathway choice.
+However, it is known that HR requires the activity of BRCA 1 and 2 proteins (Zhang & Powell, 2005), as well as the activity of PCNA (Hasan, Hassa, Imhof, & Hottiger, 2001).

 Figure 1.
 Schematic view of homologous recombination of DNA strand breaks (Yan et al., 2013)